icing/blog/curl-ci-performance.md

 ![Curl CI Job Performance](./images/curl-ci-performance.png)

 Read this graph as *number of CI jobs taking this many minutes*.
 8 weeks ago, there was one job that took 55 minutes and 11 that took only 1 minute or less.
-Now we have 25 taking 1 minute and 39 taking 2 minutes, etc.
+Now we have 25 taking 1 minute and 39 taking 2 minutes, etc. The "finished" marker is the longest running job.
+This is mostly the overall time of the CI, however some jobs like the curl fuzzer have dependencies, so it can vary a bit.

 What did we do?